Call for Papers

 - Biomedical image processing and analysis

 - Document analysis

-- Computer vision systems and applications and applications
+- Computer vision systems and applications

 (Chairs: Bodo Rosenhahn, Carsten Steger)

 - Pattern recognition in the life- and natural sciences

 - Automated Machine Learning: An introduction to Hyperparameter Optimization

 and Neural Architecture Search: Matthias Feurer, Thomas Elsken

 - Vision for Robotics: Tim Patten, Cesar Cadena